JarvisStark24/Doctor-App/README.md

-Contributing
+Contributing:
 We welcome contributions to enhance the Doctor Appointment App.
 Please follow the contribution guidelines for details.

-License
+License:
 This project is licensed under the MIT License.

-Contact
+Contact:
-For any inquiries or support, feel free to contact us at your-email@example.com.
+For any inquiries or support, feel free to contact us at codewithjarvis.24@gmail.com

 Happy scheduling!